INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Computer Vision/Exam Preparation.md

 **Additional Notes**:
 - Used for processing binary images (black and white).
 - Helps retain critical edges while removing noise.
 - Convolution (e.g., Gaussian filter) is applied for smoothing, and other filters can be used to refine results.

-#### 3/9 Operator
+### 3/9 Operator

-**Definition**: An operator that analyses relative gray-level intensities to detect edges.
+**Definition**: An operator that analyses relative grey-level intensities to detect edges.
 **Usage**: Used for edge detection, particularly in low-contrast regions.
 **Features**: Sensitive to noise, requiring careful threshold selection.

-#### Compass Operator
+### Compass Operator

 **Definition**: An edge detection operator that calculates gradients in multiple directions.
 **Usage**: Used for detecting edges in specific orientations.
 **Features**: Provides more directional information than other gradient-based operators.

-#### Kirsh’s Operator
+### Kirsh’s Operator

 **Definition**: An edge detection operator that computes gradients in a 3x3 neighbourhood in all directions.
 **Usage**: Used for detecting edges with strong directional sensitivity.
 **Features**: Computationally intensive but effective for highlighting directional edges